NeuSpeech/NeuSpeech/README.md

 - 🔭 I’m currently working on different types of neural signal and unified neural model.
 I am really interested in this.
 - 👯 I’m looking to collaborate on fine-grained MEG-to-speech, unified neural model.
 - 📫 How to reach me: yyang937@connect.hkust-gz.edu.cn
-- ⚡ Fun fact: my cat can do back-flip.
+- ⚡ Fun fact: I don't have a cat.

 [![NeuSpeech's GitHub stats](https://github-readme-stats.vercel.app/api?username=NeuSpeech)]()